“Got Weeds?” Be ‘Plantwise’

 Invasive Plant Organizations

 There are many different publications available from your local PRRD Invasive Plant Program Manager.
-For specific resources available, please call (250)784-3227 or email firstname.lastname@example.org
+For specific resources available, call (250)784-3227 or email firstname.lastname@example.org

 Herbicide-resistant Weeds – Ian Heap